mlgenx/mlgenx.github.io/index.md

 <p>
 We invite researchers, scientists, students, and industry professionals working in the domains of artificial intelligence, machine learning, computational biology, bioinformatics, and related areas to submit their original research or review papers.
-The scope of this workshop includes but is not limited to, the following topics.
+The scope of this workshop includes but is not limited to the following topics.
 </p>

 <!--